jannawro/sessiontracker/README.md

 - Collects any additional metadata into a single column
 - Automatically logs sessions to a Google Sheet
 - Runs daily at midnight via trigger
+- Optional prefix filtering to track only specific events

 ## Event Format